A rafting trip for women wild by nature: whitewater, wisdom and wonder!

-After a one-night orientation and hotel stay, enjoy three nights camping and river running on the Upper San Juan River, famous for it’s geological wonders, interesting side canyon hikes, extensive prehistoric Indian rock art and dwellings.
-We’ll find mild rapids and wonderful scenic floats where we have a chance to try out the inflatable kayaks for those who choose.
+After a one-night orientation and hotel stay, enjoy three nights camping and river running on the Colorado River, famous for it’s geological wonders and interesting side canyon hikes.
+We’ll find rapids and wonderful scenic floats where we have a chance to try out the inflatable kayaks for those who choose.

 Women of all ages and backgrounds enjoy this trip; youth 16 and older are welcome too… it can be a memorable time with mom, grandmother or that special “aunt” or mentor.
 Our group will be congenial and small, limited to 12, plus guides.
 We often have a nice mix of loyal returnees and first timers.